 It’s a well-known fact that kitchens tend to become the gathering place of the household.
-Who can say if it’s the aromas coming from Sunday dinner (meatloaf!) or the inherent coziness or even the proximity to snacks, folks come together in the kitchen.
+Who’s to say if it’s the aromas coming from Sunday dinner (meatloaf!), the inherent coziness, or even the proximity to snacks, folks seem to come together in the kitchen.
 With so many people coming in and out, you might not want cluttered countertops.

-So, how can you create a clean kitchen aesthetic?
-We have a couple of ideas to help your kitchen feel spacious and clutter-free.
-How?
+So, how do you create a clean kitchen aesthetic?
 Auxiliary kitchen spaces.
+Let’s explore a couple of ideas to help your kitchen feel spacious and clutter-free.

-Dating back to the time of (you guessed it) butlers, butler’s pantry is the fancier term for a walk-through pantry.
-Ideal for catering, this classic use of space between the dining room and the kitchen keeps the mess out of view for guests who’ve come to be entertained.
-It can house fine dish and glassware, bar supplies, and serve as an additional preparation area.
+Dating back to the time of – you guessed it – butlers, “butler’s pantry” is the fancier term for a walk-through pantry.
+Ideal for catering, this space keeps the mess out of view for guests.
+It can house delicate dishes, glassware, and bar supplies.
+Plus, it serves as an additional preparation area.

-A butler’s pantry works when there’s a separation between the kitchen and dining room, and if the layout is conducive to this type of crossover.
-Looking for butler pantry ideas?
-We love this deep royal blue one we designed.
+A butler’s pantry works when there’s a separation between the kitchen and dining room and if the layout is conducive to this crossover.
+Are you in search of walkthrough butler pantry ideas?
+We love this deep royal blue butler’s pantry our team designed.
 Clean and bold, it provides additional (and functional) space with a stunning look.

-Let’s take a look at other auxiliary kitchen space options that provide functionality and charm.
+Let’s look at other auxiliary kitchen spaces that provide functionality and charm.
 (Fair warning: the names are not as fun!)

-Beyond a butler’s pantry, there are other functional pantry options to house whatever could clutter up your kitchen counters (including coffee makers!).
-This allows the kitchen to be sparse, giving the “head chef” a bit of extra elbow room.
-We separate those pantries into three categories:
+Beyond a butler’s pantry, there are many other pantry options to house whatever could clutter up your kitchen counters.
+They allow your kitchen to be sparse, giving the “head chef” extra elbow room.
+Typically, we separate pantries into three categories:

-- Walk-in pantry – as the name would suggest, this is a bigger space (akin to a walk-in closet) right off the kitchen.
+- Walk-In Pantry – as the name would suggest, this is a more extensive area (akin to a walk-in closet) right off the kitchen.

-All of these options can be made highly functional with thoughtful pantry shelving and can mirror your kitchen’s aesthetic.
+These options can all be made highly functional with thoughtful shelving while complimenting your kitchen’s aesthetic.

-One of our other favorite auxiliary kitchen spaces: this coffee bar!
-By utilizing the space under the stair landing, there’s now a nook for this household’s morning brew.
-Not only is it functional, but by moving those appliances off of the countertops, there’s more room in the kitchen!
+One of our favorite auxiliary kitchen areas is this coffee bar!
+By utilizing the unused room beneath the landing, we gave these homeowners a nook for their morning brew.
+Not only is it functional, but by moving appliances off of the countertops, there’s now more room in the kitchen!

-Another one of our recent favorites actually came from a reimagined laundry room.
-With the washing machine and dryer moved, we created a walk-in pantry, complete with space for microwave, sink, and ice maker.
-With a loose pocket door, it’s easily accessible, and gives the kitchen a beautifully clean and minimalist vibe.
+Another of our most beloved kitchen remodels came from reimagining a laundry room.
+With the washing machine and dryer moved, we created a walk-in pantry, complete with a microwave, sink, and ice maker.
+With an open pocket door, it’s easily accessible and gives the kitchen a beautifully clean, minimalist vibe.
+(Photos coming soon!)